barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 * This analysis includes an [interactive map](https://rawgit.com/mahkah/dc_stop_and_frisk/master/index.html) and [neighborhood explorer application](https://dc-stop-frisk.herokuapp.com/) that enable users to look for trends and patterns not covered in this analysis.

----

-*This research explores claims that seemingly racially skewed policing numbers are the result of police responding race neutrally to crime committed at racially disproportionate levels rather than implicit or explicit racial bias.
-This should not be conflated with suggesting that a higher crime rates among a particular group warrants over policing certain communities or profiling individuals.
-Additionally, because of data collection gaps, this analysis aggregated stop and frisk and crime levels at the neighborhood level, so a few caveats are warranted: Firstly, a higher crime rate in a specific neighborhood does not necessarily reflect the behavior of the residents in that neighborhood; people are transient and cross borders frequently.
-Secondly, criminal statistics are highly prone to the [observer effect](https://en.wikipedia.org/wiki/Observer_effect_(physics)): as a community is increasingly surveilled and forcibly contacted by the police, more crime may be reported to/observed by police.*

-This research challenges the claim that disproportionate policing of [people of color/black and brown people/black people] is the result of higher crime rates in that group, rather than explicit or implicit bias."
-And then Gus and I also talked about moving up the caveat about reported crime rates to this section so it would read

-On the latter point, I agree this area needs some work, I don't think it comes across as Gus described.
-In addition to clarification, I also want to add some language about the reasonable suspicion standard for conducting a forcible stop: Since police need to reasonable suspicion that a crime was or is about to be committed to initiate a stop, there should be some correlation between the two.
-The model looks along racial lines to try and get at whether or not that standard is being adhered to.
-It is problematic that the crime rate of a racial cohort is used as a proxy for the likelihood that an individual is engaged in criminal behavior but that is the result of the available data.
-I can take a crack at some edits ot this section.

----

 Background & Introduction
 --------------